lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 ```

 ### Conclusion
 In this post, we created and updated a kubernetes Deployment for a small Spring Boot Application.
-In later posts we'll look into how this Deployment could be configured further with useful features such as liveness and readiness probes or scaling.
+In later posts we look into how this Deployment could be configured further with useful features such as liveness and readiness probes or scaling.
 As usual, the source code over can be found on [github](https://github.com/lumberjackdev/springboot-on-k8s/tree/part-three).
 Thanks for reading!